Sudan Sunrise: History

-In 2012, Sudan Sunrise partnered with Humanity United to facilitate a meeting in Washington, DC of the Jonglei Youth Peace Initiative.
-The meeting gathered representatives from 11 countries and 5 tribes from Jonglei State, South Sudan to discuss a framework for peace for their respective communities.
+In 2012, Sudan Sunrise partnered with Humanity United to facilitate a meeting in Washington, D.C., of the Jonglei Youth Peace Initiative.
+The meeting gathered representatives from eleven countries and five tribes from Jonglei State, South Sudan, to discuss a framework for peace for their respective communities.

 In 2013, Sudan Sunrise helped coordinate the Manute Bol Tournament for peace which took place in June in Juba, South Sudan.
-Boys and Girls from all the tribes in South Sudan put aside their differences to demonstrate peace through the playing of basketball.
+Boys and girls from all the tribes in South Sudan put aside their differences to demonstrate peace through the playing of basketball.
 With the support of Sudan Sunrise, the Nuba Youth Committee organized Annual Nuba Day in Iowa.
 The event drew over 600 Nubans to discuss reconciliation and organizing relief efforts for those suffering bombardments in the Nuba Mountains.

-In 2014, Sudan Sunrise, working with the Obakki Foundation, funded the repair of five non-functioning wells in an area in Lakes State where IDP's were at risk of cholera from river water.
+In 2014, Sudan Sunrise, working with the Obakki Foundation, funded the repair of five non-functioning wells in an area in Lakes State where internally displaced persons (IDPs) were at risk of cholera from river water.

 In 2015, Sudan Sunrise partnered with Bishop Abraham Nhial to seek funding for his reconciliation initiative in the Kakuma refugee camp.
 Darfur Interfaith Network of D.C. sponsors the first Walk to End Genocide in D.C., with Sudan Sunrise as the recipient of a special grant for a well and the Manute Bol School in Turalei.
-Sudan Sunrise, in partnership with St. John's Episcopal Church in Parchment, N.Y., hosted a special showing of "The Good Lie" with star Ger Duany for a benefit which raised over $26,000 for the Manute Bol School.
+Sudan Sunrise, in partnership with St. John's Episcopal Church in Parchment, N.Y., hosted a special showing of The Good Lie with star Ger Duany for a benefit which raised over $26,000 for the Manute Bol School.

 Ongoing projects of 2016 include reconciliation efforts in Torit, South Sudan, in which Muslim and Christian volunteers are seeking to help rebuild a twice-destroyed Catholic cathedral.

 Leadership

-Sudan Sunrise's Board of Directors has nine members and includes its current Chairman, Dwight Arn, Vice Chair, Richard Young, Treasurer, Ambassador William J. Hudson, Secretary, Heather Flor, Executive Director, Tom Prichard, Mary LeGrand Asel, Mike McGrath, Amanda Jane and Tom Yates.
+Sudan Sunrise's Board of Directors has nine members and includes its current chairman, Dwight Arn, Vice Chair, Richard Young, Treasurer, Ambassador William J. Hudson, Secretary, Heather Flor, executive director, Tom Prichard, Mary LeGrand Asel, Mike McGrath, Amanda Jane and Tom Yates.

-Sudan Sunrise also has a Board of Advisors that has eight members, and includes the United States Institute of Peace (USIP) Sudan Program Director Jonathan Temin, the Founder and President of the Foundation for Relief and Reconciliation in the Middle East, Reverend Canon Andrew White (clergyman), and abolitionist and author Francis Bok.
+Sudan Sunrise also has a Board of Advisors that has eight members, and includes the United States Institute of Peace (USIP) Sudan Program Director Jonathan Temin, the Founder and President of the Foundation for Relief and Reconciliation in the Middle East, Reverend Canon Andrew White, and abolitionist and author Francis Bok.